gunelmikayilli-analytics/maven-toy-store-power-bi/README.md

 ---

-### 🏪 Store Performance
+## 🏪 Store Performance

-The analysis shows that the most profitable store location types are:
+The analysis shows that the strongest-performing store location types include:

 - Airport
 - Downtown

-Some of the strongest-performing cities include:
+Some of the top-performing cities are:

 - Ciudad de Mexico
 - Guadalajara